CalvinGregory/microUSV/README.md

  - Add a file called "ssh" to the SD card's boot directory
  - Follow the [wireless setup instructions](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md) to connect the Raspberry pi to a wireless network.
 If the network settings are known, a [headless setup](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) can be performed by modifying the pi's **wpa_supplicant.conf** file and all subsequent setup steps can be performed over SSH.

-##### Install Python Libraries
+Install the required python libraries.
 If a Raspbian Lite distro was used, pip may first need to be installed.
 To check if pip is installed execute the following command.

 ```
 $ pip --version